7 Data

 Workflow: start with the script that creates/downloads/wrangles your data using usethis::use_data_raw(), keep any intermediate or non-R formatted files in inst/extdata/, then export the final object to data/ with usethis::use_data()

-We’ve documented the functions in shinyrPkgs and successfully managed the dependencies with the NAMESPACE and DESCRIPTION.
-In this chapter, we’re going to cover how make sure our data file (movie.RData) becomes part of our package and can be loaded into our application.
-I’ll also discuss other locations and purposes for app-package data files.
+In the previous chapters we covered how to document functions and manage dependencies.
+In this chapter, we’re going to cover how make sure our data file (movie.RData) becomes part of our app-package and can be loaded into our application.
+We’ll also discuss other locations and purposes for app-package data files.

 I’ve created the shinypak R package In an effort to make each section accessible and easy to follow: